 Google told Digital Trends that manufacturers can use Android however they wish.

 “Anyone can use Android, with or without Google applications,” a spokesperson said.
-“Hardware manufacturers and carriers can decide how to use Android and consumers have the last word about which apps they want to use on their devices.
-We continue to discuss this with the European Commission.”
+“Hardware manufacturers and carriers can decide how to use

 And the company argued for its partner agreements last year in a blog post, citing that they were voluntary.

 “It’s important to remember that these are voluntary — again, you can use Android without Google — but provide real benefits to

 The European Commission’s investigation into Google’s services has been ongoing for quite a while, and last year, the Commission sued the search giant over anti-competitive practices for search results and for its Google Shopping search comparisons.

 Updated on 07-13-2016 by Andy Boxall: Added in news of an extension granted to Google by the EU Commission

 Updated on 04-20-2016 by Andy Boxall: Added in news of the EU Commission’s official charges